kftam1994/assessTaskAI/README.md

-# assessTaskAI
+#Assessment Task for AI/Digital Analyst

-Assessment Task for AI/Digital Analyst
+An English word image generators, then feed it to machine learning model [preferably neural network] to recognize the word from the image

 The HTML page can run when Flask_web.py is executed with Python 3